chris-stanton50/particles-cdssm/README.md

 ## What are the numerical methods implemented to achieve this?

 We use Sequential Monte Carlo methods for inference.
 This class of methods is now around 25 years old and has established itself as a state-of-the-art approach for inference in State Space Models.
-For those unfamiliar with this class of methods, we refer to the book-length treatment [An Introdution to Sequential Monte Carlo](https://link.springer.com/book/10.1007/978-3-030-47845-2).
-A package to implement these methods accompies the book: [particles](https://github.com/nchopin/particles).
+For those unfamiliar with this class of methods, we refer to the book-length treatment [An Introduction to Sequential Monte Carlo](https://link.springer.com/book/10.1007/978-3-030-47845-2).
+A package to implement these methods accompanies the book: [particles](https://github.com/nchopin/particles).

 ## Why would I want to use SMC methods for inference in CD-SSMs?